taylorhayduk/taylorhayduk.github.io/_posts/2015-8-24-Decorators_Classes.md

 var arnold = Robot("I'll be back!");
 {% endhighlight %}

+**Pseudoclassical Classes**

-Pseudoclassical Classes:  This is very similar to the Protypal Class, but we use the keyword 'new' to create a new instance.
+This is very similar to the Protypal Class, but we use the keyword 'new' to create a new instance.
 Using 'new' we don't have to type out Object.create() or return the object.

 {% highlight ruby linenos %}
 var Robot = function(catchPhrase) {